 Merrill Warkentin is the James J. Rouse Endowed Professor of Information Systems (IS) and a William L. Giles Distinguished Professor in the Department of Management & Information Systems in the College of Business at Mississippi State University.
 In 2018, he was named a Distinguished Scientist by the Association for Computing Machinery (ACM).
-His research – on the impacts of organizational, contextual, and dispositional factors on individual computer user behaviors in the contexts of information security, privacy, social media, and eGovernment adoption – addresses the insider threat, information security policy compliance and violation, and social media use behaviors, and has been cited about 20,000 times.
+His empirical research – on the impacts of organizational, contextual, and dispositional factors on individual computer user behaviors in the contexts of information security, privacy, social media, and eGovernment adoption – addresses the insider threat, information security policy compliance and violation, and social media use behaviors.
+He has also empirically validated the effective use of persuasive communications to improve employee compliance with information security policies.
 His publications have appeared in such journals as MIS Quarterly, Journal of MIS, Journal of the AIS, European Journal of Information Systems, Information Systems Journal, Decision Sciences, Information & Management, Decision Support Systems, and Computers & Security.
 His research has been featured in the Wall Street Journal.
-He has published over 300 manuscripts, including over 100 peer-reviewed articles in scientific journals and 7 books.
-He was recently ranked #15 in the world in publications in the top six IS journals.
+He has published over 300 manuscripts, including over 100 peer-reviewed articles in scientific journals and 7 books, and is consistently ranked among the top 100 scholars in this field, based on manuscripts published in the leading journals.
+He was also identified by Stanford University as one of the “Top 2%” of all scientists in the world, based on Web of Science impact citations.

 A faculty member at MSU since 2001, Dr. Warkentin’s leadership at scholarly journals includes service as Editor-in-Chief, Senior Editor, Associate Editor, Guest Editor, and Editorial Advisory Board Member for numerous scientific journals, including MIS Quarterly, Information Systems, Research, Journal of the AIS, European Journal of Information Systems, Information & Management, Decision Sciences, Journal of Intellectual Capital, and others.